people-ai/dnsmasq_exporter/README.md

 See also the “cache statistics” section in https://manpages.debian.org/stretch/dnsmasq-base/dnsmasq.8.en.html#NOTES

-This is fork from not an official Google product.
+This is a fork from not an official Google product.

 ## Installation